Diversity, Equity, and Inclusion Training for Agricultural Organizations and Individual Service Providers

 Problem and Justification:

-Partner organizations who work with disadvantaged farmers describe how a lack of inclusiveness and accessibility to tailored assistance and education directly relate to a farmer’s inability to secure financial capital for operations, equipment and infrastructure needed to sustain and grow business, gain technical knowledge to increase productivity, and comply with regulations.
-They report that farmers are asking for service providers who can relate to their particular needs; service providers, in turn, are eager to make their practices more relevant, more user-friendly, and more available.
+Partner organizations who work with disadvantaged farmers have described how a lack of inclusiveness and accessibility to tailored assistance and education directly relate to a farmer’s inability to secure financial capital for operations, equipment and infrastructure needed to sustain and grow business, gain technical knowledge to increase productivity, and comply with regulations.
+They reported that farmers were asking for service providers who could relate to their particular needs; service providers, in turn, were eager to make their practices more relevant, more user-friendly, and more available.

 Solution and Approach:

-This project will provide direct training focused on diversity, equity and inclusion for 120-185 service providers in Maine and internal facilitation for 7 participating organizations.
-The six trainings are designed to enable providers to understand biases, barriers, and acquire knowledge and skills to provide equitable programs/services to thousands of farmers from diverse populations.
-The internal facilitation for 7 organizations’ staff and board members will involve a foundational concepts training that guides organizations in how to center equity for all farmers when shaping policy, designing programs, and directly connecting with farmers.
-Leaders, decision makers, and service providers will increase their cultural competence and be able to help break down barriers to success for marginalized farmers in Maine.
-Organizations will develop road maps for further learning and action that acknowledges that racism and general discrimination are systemic and that organizations must commit to diversity, equity, and inclusion work for lasting and continued change.
+The project provided direct training focused on diversity, equity and inclusion for 120-185 service providers in Maine and internal facilitation for 7 participating organizations.
+The six trainings were designed to enable providers to understand biases, barriers, and acquire knowledge and skills to provide equitable programs/services to thousands of farmers from diverse populations.
+The internal facilitation for 7 organizations’ staff and board members involved a foundational concepts training that provided guidance for organizations about how to center equity for all farmers when shaping policy, designing programs, and directly connecting with farmers.
+Leaders, decision makers, and service providers increased their knowledge and awareness of equity issues and changed behaviors, structures, programs and services to help break down barriers to success for marginalized farmers in Maine.
+Organizations developed road maps for further learning and action that acknowledges that racism and general discrimination are systemic and that organizations must commit to diversity, equity, and inclusion work for lasting and continued change.

-This programming will have a large impact across Maine as the trained service providers collectively work with thousands of farm operators, who in turn employ diverse populations of farmworkers.
+The programming had a large impact across Maine as the trained service providers collectively work with thousands of farm operators, who in turn employ diverse populations of farmworkers.
+Many continue to implement changes and participate in the structures that were formed during the project, such as regular equity meetings at individual organizations and a cross-organizational equity space for agricultural service providers.

 Educational Approach